Evaluating the costs of content marketing: creation, strategy, distribution, and tools

-Content marketing partner: A content marketing partner is different from the first two for a few reasons.
+Content marketing partner: a content marketing partner is different from the first two for a few reasons.
 They find the content creators for you (through freelancers or creatives at the agency), work out the scope and details of the contract, create and produce the content—including several layers of editing, fact-checking, proofing, etc.—and deliver the final work.
 They can also create multiple pieces—and at large scale—and charge for it monthly.
 Content creation costs from a content marketing firm range between $3,000–10,000 a month for a breadth of services, but it really depends on the nature and frequency of what’s being produced.

-Freelancers: A content/social media marketing manager or an ad specialist can organize, create, shape and distribute content through paid and owned channels at a monthly cost.
+Freelancers: a content/social media marketing manager or an ad specialist can organize, create, shape, and distribute content through paid and owned channels at a monthly cost.
 This cost is separate from your budget, by the way, and can range anywhere from $300–1,000 per project or $500 and up per month.

-In-house team: Usually, a small in-house team would defer to a content marketing manager (the head of the department or team) to lead project management and content distribution.
+In-house team: usually, a small in-house team would defer to a content marketing manager (the head of the department or team) to lead project management and content distribution.
 Or they may defer to someone in another marketing department to do this.
 A larger in-house team may employ a project manager.
 Either way, the cost of content distribution is determined by a yearly salary for a marketing manager that can range from $42,000–96,000, according to PayScale.

-Content marketing partner: A content marketing partner like Quietly employs people dedicated to content distribution.
-This means coming up with appropriate strategies (depending on objectives and spend), managing and executing campaigns (optimizing campaign creative on an ongoing basis to drive conversions cost-effectively) and reporting on these activities in a timely manner.
+Content marketing partner: a content marketing partner like Quietly employs people dedicated to content distribution.
+This means coming up with appropriate strategies (depending on objectives and spend), managing and executing campaigns (optimizing campaign creative on an ongoing basis to drive conversions cost-effectively), and reporting on these activities in a timely manner.
 A good distribution specialist should also be working in concert with the strategist and editorial teams to ensure campaign and distribution insights are being used to inform content ideas, as well as staying on top of a variety of platforms and their features.

-It’s worth noting that we’re focusing only on the human resources required to manage Content Distribution, not the actual budget spent on channels to amplify the content.
+It’s worth noting that we’re focusing only on the human resources required to manage content distribution, not the actual budget spent on channels to amplify the content.
 In a traditional sense, money paid to a channel like Facebook or Outbrain would be considered an ad buy and it typically comes out of a paid media budget.

 The other thing you should consider is how much is being spent on the management of distribution vs. the paid budget being allocated.* There are lots of good discussions on this but know that as content becomes more tailored and targeted, the effort required to do this well will increase, which is fundamentally different than large-scale programmatic buys used in mass advertising.

 *Total spend (as a percentage of content marketing budget, which is in turn, a percentage of marketing budget, which is a percentage of total revenue)

 If you thought the other cost ranges were all over the place, you won’t believe the costs of content marketing tools and software.
 So many excellent tools can cost you nothing (Google Analytics) and others can cost you thousands upon thousands—every month.

-Generally, you’d need software for the following:
+Generally, you’ll need software for the following:

-- Design Software: Free (with limited features) to $10 a month or $70 a month via Canva/Adobe Creative Cloud.
+- Design software: Free (with limited features) to $10 a month or $70 a month via Canva and Adobe Creative Cloud.
 For enterprises, it can range from $3,000–20,000 a year.

-- Social Media Management: Free (with limited features) to $10 a month via Buffer or Hootsuite.
+- Social media management: Free (with limited features) to $10 a month via Buffer or Hootsuite.
 For enterprises, prices can range between $50–300 monthly.